lexinamer/MEJO487/Class07/functions.md

 // But what happens when we try to call a locally scoped variable outside of the function? console.log(local + " does not work here");
 ```

-# Class Problem
-1. Create two objects to hold information on your favorite recipes.
-It should have properties for title (a string), servings (a number), and ingredients (an array of strings).

-2. Write a function that will put all of the information into a sentence and print it on the page.

-3. Call the functions so that they appear line by line.